 Paul is a regular employment law speaker for Legal Island, the CIPD, CBI and other organisations as well as delivering the CIPD accredited Advanced Diploma in Employment Law.

-Michael McQuillan, Ulster Business School
+Jeanette Harrison, Ulster University Business School

 Gillian Robinson, PBNI

 Gillian is the Head of Human Resources and Organisational Development in the Probation Board for Northern Ireland (PBNI).
 Gillian leads on the areas of core Human Resources, Change Management, Culture, Learning & Development, Health & Safety, Equality, Social Enterprise and Staff Health & Well-being.

 Prior to holding her post in PBNI, Gillian has worked in the public, private and voluntary sector.
 Gillian is a Chartered Fellow of CIPD and holds a MSc in Human Resource Management.

 Helen has more than 30 years of experience in assisting her clients to improve their business performance and achieve their strategic objectives through the development of their people and organisations.

 She has worked for PwC for over 20 years in the People and Organisation consulting practice, and more recently for the PwC Deals business as the EMEA lead for a pathfinder graduate development programme across 27 countries.